2026-27 Course Catalog

 French II

-In this course, we continue to prioritize the development of language skills, with a specific focus on refining writing and reading abilities, along with a deep dive into grammar acquisition.
+This French II course builds on the foundations of French I through the exploration of the UN Sustainable Development Goals 1, 3, 4, and 6.
+It prioritizes the development of language skills, with a specific focus on refining writing and reading abilities, along with taking a deep dive into grammar acquisition.
 Building on the foundation established in French I, students will engage in more complex written tasks, exploring authentic texts, literature, and cultural materials to enhance their reading comprehension.
-The acquisition of grammatical structures will be a key component, empowering students to express themselves more precisely and fluently in both written and spoken French.
-Through interactive exercises, creative projects, and the exploration of authentic resources, students will strengthen their language proficiency while gaining a deeper appreciation for the nuances of French culture.
-Join us in French II to further develop your language skills, embrace grammatical mastery, and deepen your connection to the French-speaking world!
+The acquisition of grammatical structures will be a key component, empowering students to express themselves more precisely and fluently in written and spoken French.
+Through interactive exercises, creative projects, and the exploration of authentic resources, students will strengthen their language proficiency while gaining a deeper appreciation for the nuances of Francophone culture.

 Prerequisite: French I or placement exam and instructor approval